djas19/LibraryThingTags/README.md

 # LibraryThingTagScraper

-This is a small Python script created to extract all tags for a given list of ISBN numbers to an Excel sheet.
+This is a small Python script created to extract all tags for a given list of workID's to an Excel sheet.

 ## Getting Started
 ```